-Officer access is reviewed at least 6 monthly or as necessary.
+Officer access is reviewed at least 6-monthly or as necessary.

-Full procedure notes covering the day to day operation of the online banking system and the treasury management system are documented and included in the Treasury Management system folder
+Procedure notes covering the day to day operation of the online banking system and treasury management procedures are documented and included in the Treasury Management system folder.

 - 2. Standard Settlement Instructions (SSI) list: a list is maintained of named officers who have the authority to transact loans and investments - Brokers and counterparties with whom the Council deals direct are provided a copy of the SSI list. - A list of named officers with authority to borrow from the PWLB and invest with the Debt Management Agency Deposit Facility is also maintained with the PWLB/DMADF.